Fidelity Review – Is it the best broker for UK Investors in 2025?

 Fidelity Investment Finder

-If a client wants to make their own investment choices then the Fidelity Investment Finder allows them to sort, filter and compare funds, ETFs, Investment Trusts and even Shares to create their own personalised portfolio.
+If a client wants to make their own investment choices then the Fidelity Investment Finder allows them to sort, filter and compare over 3,000 funds, ETFs, Investment Trusts and even Shares to create their own personalised portfolio.

 How does the Fidelity platform work?